LivingLogic/LivingLogic.Python.xist/OLDNEWS.rst

 *	Fixed an output bug in ``oradiff.py`` when running in full output mode.

-*	A parameter :var:`readlobs` has been added to various constructors and methods that can be used to get small (or all) ``LOB`` values as strings in cursor fetch calls.
+*	A parameter :obj:`readlobs` has been added to various constructors and methods that can be used to get small (or all) ``LOB`` values as strings in cursor fetch calls.